 If a student is found cheating in an exam or violating an exam policy/rule, Sophia University will impose severe punishment.
 Honesty is also expected at in-class exams held during class sessions.
 Students must not cheat (plagiarize) or commit academic dishonesty with regard to written reports and papers.
 The following are some actions that are considered cheating (plagiarism):

 Disciplinary Standards Concerning Misconducts

 Examples of Misconduct

-1. Misconduct in Final Examinations (including Make-up In accordance with Article 60 of Sophia
+1. Misconduct in Final Examinations (including Make-up

 - Examinations)